EXPRESSCLUSTER/Tips/HTTPSconfiguration.md

 ## Overview
-Here is the sample procedure to enable HTTPS connection for EXPRESSCLUSTER X WebManager or WebUI in test environment.
+Here is the sample procedure to enable HTTPS connection for EXPRESSCLUSTER X WebManager or Cluster WebUI in test environment.

 ## Note
 The procedure depends on your environment (such as OS version) and mey different.